AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Known Behaviors in Aviatrix Release 6.5.2898**

 - If your Controller is running 6.4 and you have ControllerHA enabled, there is a very small chance that your HA recovery might fail if your Controller goes down by any chance.
 If that happens, you can manually restore the backup on your new Controller.
 To avoid this, please upgrade to the 6.5 release.
-- **AVX-16496** - When upgrading a standalone CloundN implementation:
+- **AVX-16496** - When upgrading a standalone CloudN implementation:

   - For CloudN versions < 6.5.2613: Full outbound access on TCP ports 80 and 443 on CloudN Management is required.
   - For CloudN versions >= 6.5.2613: Please follow the instructions at Standalone `CloudN Deployment Checklist <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html?highlight=StandAlone%20CloudN%20>`_.
 For a list of required FDQNs, please see `Required Access for External Sites <https://aviatrix.zendesk.com/hc/en-us/signin?return_to=https%3A%2F%2Faviatrix.zendesk.com%2Fhc%2Fen-us%2Farticles%2F4417312119437-Aviatrix-Products-Access-to-external-FQDN-required>`_.